Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 An underscore type argument does not add any type information to the [constraint system][Kotlin type constraints] *besides the presence of a type parameter*, i.e., parameterized declaration with different number of type parameters could be distinguished by different number of underscore type arguments.

-If the type inference is successfull, each underscore type argument is considered to be equal to the inferred type for their respective type parameter.
+If the type inference is successful, each underscore type argument is considered to be equal to the inferred type for their respective type parameter.
-If the type inference is not successfull, it is a compile-time error.
+If the type inference is not successful, it is a compile-time error.

 > Example:
 > ```kotlin